lochyj/Kernel-and-bootloader/README.md

 ## Running

+// TODO: Create a build tool for compiling the kernel

 ### Linux
     To run the kernel, you need to have qemu installed.
 Then run `./run.sh` in the root directory of the project.